Do you have a higher-than-normal energy bill or notice a strange smell coming from your vents? You may need to call an HVAC contractor.

 Did you hear a clunking sound from your air conditioner, or did your HVAC contractor find something during a preseason checkup?
 You may need an HVAC repair.

-A repair can involve fixing or replacing parts to get your system up and running again or troubleshooting the issue until the system is functioning properly.
+A repair can involve fixing or replacing parts to get your system up and running or troubleshooting the issue until the system functions properly.
 Most repairs are an emergency and require immediate attention, particularly during the cold winter or scorching summer months.
-Homeowners typically don’t realize there’s a problem before it’s too late.
+Homeowners typically don’t realize a problem until it’s too late.

 How To Hire a Professional

-It’s best to hire an HVAC professional for installation, repair, or maintenance on your furnace, heat pump, or air conditioning system.
+It is best to hire an HVAC professional and agree to the expense of an HVAC installation, repair, or maintenance on your furnace, heat pump, or air conditioning system.
 Though some HVAC-related projects are do-it-yourself (DIY) projects, most require a professional’s skill and experience.

 There are multiple resources to find an HVAC pro.
-The Air Conditioning Contractors of America (ACCA) has an online database of HVAC professionals or you can search contractors in your area.
+The Air Conditioning Contractors of America (ACCA) has an online database of HVAC professionals, and you can search for contractors in your area.
 Seek out recommendations from family and friends who have used local HVAC contractors.
 Read local contractors’ online reviews and research whether the business is accredited through the Better Business Bureau.

-Another consideration is how long the contractor has been working in the field and if they offer the services you seek.
-Some HVAC contractors specialize in specific equipment, such as hydronic systems, which may require different skills when compared to forced air systems.
+Another consideration is how long the contractor has been working in the field and whether they offer the services you seek.
+Some HVAC contractors specialize in specific equipment, such as hydronic systems, which may require skills different from those of forced air systems.

-Once you have a list of potential candidates, set up time to meet and ask questions related to their experience, credentials, and qualifications.
+Once you have a list of potential candidates, schedule a meeting and ask questions about their experience, credentials, and qualifications.
 These should include questions such as the following:

 - Are you insured and bonded in this state?